ivanhrndz/Multiple-Choice-Test-AutoGrader/README.md

-# AutoGrader (An Open Source Alternative to Scantron)
+# Multiple Choice Test AutoGrader (An Open Source Alternative to Scantron)